aldamian/diabetes-survey/README.md

 # diabetes-survey
-Analysis using the diabetes indicators dataset
+Type 2 diabetes analysis using the diabetes indicators dataset